Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, yeah.

-She was uh she was fabulous.
+She was fabulous.

-I love Billy, I love Billy Preston.
+I love Billy Preston.

-Whatever it was, let it be, he was on that.
+Whatever it was, let it be.

-Anyway, we're on the uh where you're on the sugar beat.
+Anyway, we're on the sugar beat.

 Lots of other news.

-R Bradford Malt, the trustee.
+R. Bradford Malt, the trustee.

-Now actually that isn't helpful right there.
+Now, actually, that isn't helpful right there.

-That's what I like to say at the end of a long day as I settle back into a leather armchair at the Harvard Club and pour myself a Scotch.
+That's what I like to say at the end of a long day as I settle back into a leather armchair at the Harvard Club and pour myself a scotch.

-Ah, Bradford Maltes, the tipple that refreshes.
+R. Bradford Malt, the tipple that refreshes.

 He acknowledged that the account might be inconsistent with Romney's political views.

-What do you think the ta this country has the highest corporate tax rates in the Western world?
+This country has the highest corporate tax rates in the Western world.

 What do you think the corporate tax rates would be if there weren't a Cayman Islands?